 You’ll use that ESA letter to bring your animal into an apartment that doesn’t allow pets, or to keep it with you in a hospital setting.
 With the right paperwork, you might be able to keep your ESA with you on a plane.

-But what if a therapist won't write an ESA letter for you?
+But what if a for you?
 Is there anything can you do to convince a therapist that your need for a support animal is real?
 Yes, DoNotPay can help.

 What is an Emotional Support Animal?

 Creatures that provide comfort and assistance to persons with one or more psychological disabilities may be classified as emotional support animals.
 Such animals are not specifically trained to do the same sort of tasks as, say, Seeing Eye guide dogs or Sensory Signal dogs, but they are nonetheless quite important to persons who find it hard to cope with typical situations that others might handle easily.

 To qualify for a registered emotional support dog, a person must meet certain requirements.
 According to the California Association of Marriage and Family Therapists (CAMFT) there are three broad categories of qualifying conditions:

 - Mental or psychological impairment that substantially limits major life activities

 - A record of the mental or psychological impairment

 - Being regarded as having such a mental or physical impairment

 What is Included in an ESA Letter?

 To be valid, your ESA letter must meet the following criteria.